AmethystGear/JACL/README.md

 they can be multiline too!
 ```
 /* test arc reactor
-on various power settings */
+on various power settings
+I made my list explicit for fun
+in this example */
-1 2 3 4 5
+[ 1 2 3 4 5 ]
 ```

 ## Multiline Strings